 Currently, according to the several hundred people gathered, early childhood educators are considered babysitters rather than teachers and are not paid a living wage.
 Yet, they agreed, starting children on the right educational path is vital for the future of Montgomery County to thrive and have a good workforce.

-Anna Hargrave, executive director of Greater Washington Community Foundation, said the goal is to achieve “a more equitable society.”
+Anna Hargrave, Executive Director for Montgomery County at the Greater Washington Community Foundation, said the goal is to achieve “a more equitable society.”
 She added “The scale of the need is so intense.”

 According to Bill Tompkins, president and CEO of the Montgomery County Economic Development Corporation, there are 30,000 small businesses in Montgomery County, all of which need a good workforce.